 Since 2015 we’ve been working in partnership with the Historic and Botanic Garden Trainee Programme (HBGTP) run by English Heritage to recruit and train the gardeners of the future.

 The placements are full-time salaried positions and include garden visits, guided research and plantmanship training.

-Both one- and two-year courses offer practical skills training and the two-year course includes studying for the Royal Horticultural Society Diploma in Horticulture, Level 3.
+The two-year course offers practical skills training and includes studying for the Royal Horticultural Society Diploma in Horticulture, Level 3.

-During their placement the HBGTP trainee will benefit from a structured learning programme and be assigned a supervisor and a mentor to guide and support their practical training.
-The trainee will keep a technical diary and undertake research projects and weekly plant identification tests.
+During their placement, the HBGTP trainees benefit from a structured learning programme and are assigned a supervisor and a mentor to guide and support their practical training.
+Our trainees keep a technical diary and undertake research projects and weekly plant identification tests.

 HBGTP trainees receive a full-time employment contract with their garden, which pays no less than the National Minimum Wage.

 The two-year programme also includes registration with Capel Manor College to undertake the RHS Diploma in Horticulture Level 3.
 This includes four intensive study blocks at Wrest Park, Bedfordshire.
 In addition, there are two skills certificates and an extra Historic Gardens module.